 Many plant lineages and communities are characterized by high floral diversity (Van der Niet & Johnson 2012).
 However, the causes of floral diversification and specialization remain elusive (Kay & Sargent 2009; Johnson 2010; Van der Niet & Johnson 2012; Armbruster 2017).
-Here I propose that a species' relative abundance in a community determines the pollination system offering the optimal evolutionary solution (Fig
+Here I propose that a species' relative abundance in a community determines the pollination system offering the optimal evolutionary solution (Fig. 1, 4).

-1, 3).
 Given that abundance is evolutionarily and ecologically labile (Ricklefs 2010; Loza et al. 2017), shifts in abundance associated with the colonization of new habitats or geographic ranges could promote floral diversification.
-This conceptual model complements the Grant-Stebbins model in which flower diversification results from geographical variation in pollinator assemblages (Grant & Grant 1965; Stebbins 1970).
-In this more holistic view, floral diversification is the result of variability in pollinator assemblages, floral abundance, and plant community composition.
+This model complements the Grant-Stebbins model in which flower diversification results from geographical variation in pollinator assemblages (Grant & Grant 1965; Stebbins 1970).
+In this more holistic view, floral diversification is the result of variability in pollinator assemblages (Fig. 5c), floral abundance (Fig. 5a), and plant-community composition (Fig. 5b).
 This perception considerably relaxes the conditions under which floral diversification occurs and offers an explanation for the variability in pollinator use and degree of specialization within and among communities.